bekk/bekk-christmas/post/react/recoil-js - state-management-for react.md

 };
 ```

-Thats pretty cool!
-Not convinced ? keep on reading.. 😄
+That's pretty cool!
+Not convinced?
+Keep on reading... 😄